 November–December 2020 Weyane Attacks on Ethiopia

 Ethiopia was at war November–December 2020.
 Weyane (TPLF) began attacks on Ethiopia in Tigray in the north.
 Ethiopian National Defence Force (defence force) waged war so as to preserve life.
-Prime Minister Dr Abiy and the military defended her.
+Prime Minister Abiy Ahmed and the military defended her.
 Leaders’ wisdom saved Ethiopia.
 Her warriors and prime minister were heroic; the military chief of staff was humanitarian in his Ethiopia-media interviews, concerned for women and children in Tigray.
 Former soldiers that I met knew him to be so.

 Cowardly Declaration of War at Midnight

 Who started the November War?
 The junta declared it in the middle of the night of 3rd / 4th November 2020.
 The rebels had given a rich dinner to their defence force colleagues.
 Some had been in Tigray for more than 20 years and were married to Tigray people.
 They worked harvesting crops and battling locust plagues.
 The TPLF murdered those members of the Ethiopian defence forces in their beds.

 With tanks and trucks, the rebels ran over fleeing soldiers.
 They left their bodies to the sun by day and hyenas by night.
 White so-called humanitarian witnesses asked to see it.
 Defence forces showed them.
 They did not report this first TPLF atrocity.

 Misleading Western Reporting

 The Tigrayan People’s… er Leadership… uh Force—Becky Anderson on CNN